When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Incorporate simple props like baby shoes or ultrasound pictures if desired.
+• Keep it personal: Incorporate simple, meaningful props like a pair of baby shoes or an ultrasound photo.

 When Should You Book Your Maternity Shoot?